Archan6el/TAMUctf-2025-Writeup/otp.md

-This challenge revolves around a C program that encrypts the file containing a flag based on changing keys, and a core dump that contains said keys.
-We have `encyrypted_flag.bin`, we just have to find a way to decrypt the flag.
+This challenge revolves around a C program that encrypts the flag through XOR using random changing keys, and a core dump that contains said keys.
+We have `encyrypted_flag.bin` which contains the final encrypted flag output, we just have to find a way to decrypt it.

 First of all, we are given the binary `otp` and its source code, `otp.c`: